rjkviegas/skills-workshops/week-1/translating_user_stories_into_code/README.md

 ```

 ### Mapping a user story to the code
-In each of the three examples, can you see how parts of the user stories map to the code?

 ##### As a bank account user, so that I can save my money, I would like to be able to deposit money into my bank account

+In the other two user stories, pull out the nouns and the verbs and consider what role they play in the corresponding code.

 ### Understanding class syntax
 Identify the common pieces of syntax in each of the three code examples.
 How do these pieces of syntax relate to classes, instance variables, and methods?